Looking for a quick way to test your network speed? Well, you can always use a service like speedtest. Their results are accurate.

 #2 If there is a problem with your router, then you will neither be able to ping any website or your router.

 If you use the ping command a lot on Windows.
-Then instead of running it through cmd, use the run box instead by typing cmd /c ping google.com.
+Then instead of running it through cmd, use the run box instead of by typing cmd /c ping google.com.
 Here /c will close the cmd once you are done, but if you want to keep it open, use /o parameter.

-Now, the advantage of launching it from run box is, that it’s much quicker.
+Now, the advantage of launching it from the run box is, that it’s much quicker.
 Also, run box remembers history, so next time you want to run the command, press Win+R to open the run box, use the up/down to bring the ping command and then hit enter.